-Divide a column by a value.
-If you want to divide a column by another column, you’ll need to use a Custom Formula.
+Divide a column by a set value.
+If you want to divide a column by another column, you’ll need to use a Custom formula.

 Select a specific part of a string, where that substring is added to a new column.
 Choose the starting index (1 being the first letter), then specify a length or leave it empty to include all characters to the end of the string.

 Specify decimal precision (i.e., number of decimal places), useful for force-formatting currency.
 Format returns a string, not an integer.
 Therefore, it is best used in table charts or Single Value charts.